Summary: Remote work while traveling is risky. Learn essential cybersecurity tips to protect devices, data, and personal safety during business trips.

 Most travelers need to use public Wi-Fi from time to time.
 Whether writing a quick email in a hotel room or checking business news at the airport, public networks are often the only option.
 However, public Wi-Fi is a significant source of cyber-attacks.

 Some businesses operate unencrypted Wi-Fi networks.
-Others rely on WPA2 encryption - a protocol with known security flaws.
-Attackers can hijack routers and expose every network user in a man-in-the-middle cyber attack.
-Never use public Wi-Fi without proper protection.
+Others rely on WPA2 encryption—a protocol with known security flaws.
+Attackers can hijack routers and expose every network user to a Man-in-the-Middle (MitM) cyber-attack.
+Never use public Wi-Fi without proper protection, such as a business VPN.

 2. Device theft

 In the USA, thieves steal a laptop roughly every 53 seconds.
 About 640,000 laptops are lost in US airports alone.
-Wherever you travel, physical device theft is a critical security threat.
+Wherever you go on a business trip, physical device theft is a critical security threat.

 Always know where your laptop is, and avoid leaving mobile devices unattended.
 Travelers can also take security measures to deal with thefts when they occur.